Gisborne Futures

 To strengthen integrated planning outcomes, we included further work on the Gisborne Business Park expansion area into Gisborne Futures in December 2019.
 Council will consider the Gisborne Business Park and as part of the implementation of Gisborne Futures project.

 At the 24 June 2020 Ordinary Council Meeting, Council endorsed the draft Gisborne Structure Plan, draft Gisborne Urban Design Framework and draft Gisborne Neighbourhood Character Study for community consultation.
-The agenda(PDF, 1MB) and minutes(PDF, 692KB) from the 24 June 2020 meeting are available to view.

 For community consultation purposes, the opportunity to establish more shops and services east of the existing town boundary has been identified on this land in the draft Gisborne Structure Plan.